Top Boeing shareholder Vanguard voted against chair Kellner

 Vanguard and BlackRock this year have disclosed more details about their influential proxy votes.

-The two top U.S. asset managers - with some $13 trillion between them - rarely oppose directors, but when they do the votes can lead to changes such as when Vanguard cast critical ballots at Wells Fargo & Co in 2017.
+The two top U.S. asset managers - with some $13 trillion (10 trillion pounds) between them - rarely oppose directors, but when they do the votes can lead to changes such as when Vanguard cast critical ballots at Wells Fargo & Co in 2017.

 Vanguard held 7.2% of Boeing's shares according to the company's proxy.
 Kellner received support from 74% of votes cast on Monday, Boeing said, below the usual level of 90% support or more that is typical for directors of large U.S. companies.